risingwavelabs/risingwave-tutorials/docs/start/upstash.md

----
+--
 sidebar_position: 2
 ---

 # Upstash Kafka Quick Start

-Follow these four easy steps to get started with Upstash Kafka.
+Follow these four easy steps to get started with Upstash Kafka:

 ## 1. Sign Up for an Upstash Cloud Account